wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

 #### RLE {#APIOptimizationTipsRLE-0w1ln7714tj0}

 Run length encoding is used to compress data that is heavily repeated.
+If data does not repeat, then it is strictly worse.

-Example with benefits:
+Example where run length encoding yields benefits:

 {{< figure src="/ox-hugo/rle-good-example.png" >}}

 In the worst case when there are no runs, RLE is actually worse.
-In the example below, notice how both "no rle" and "rle" have the same number of elements. "rle" is actually strictly worse since it has to encode the value **and** the run length.
+In the example below, notice how both normal and run length encoding have the same number of elements. run length encoding is actually strictly worse since it has to encode the value **and** the run length.

 {{< figure src="/ox-hugo/rle-bad-example.png" >}}